huggingface/hub-docs/docs/hub/security-sso-azure-saml.md

 Now that Single Sign-On is configured and tested, you can enable it for members of your organization by clicking on the "Enable" button.

-Once enabled, members of your organization must complete the SSO authentication flow described in the [How does it work?](./security-sso#how-does-it-work) section.
+Once enabled, members of your organization must complete the SSO authentication flow described in [How does it work?](./security-sso#how-does-it-work).